 For those of you using Feedly, DiggReader, NewsBlur, etc. Or if you prefer to get RSS feeds on Microsoft Outlook at work like I do.
-At the bottom of the blog, click the RSS-Posts link, then copy and paste the URL in your RSS feeder.
+At the bottom of the blog, click the RSS-Posts link, then copy and paste the URL into your RSS feeder.
 Whenever I post a new entry, it will go to your RSS feed.

 Follow me on Facebook or Twitter

-I setup my blog to auto-post to social media with any new entry.
+I set up my blog to auto-post to social media with any new entry.
 Although my Facebook posts are private to friends and family, my Twitter account is public for all.
-Follow me on either, setup notifications as you prefer, and see my new entries as they are posted.
+Follow me on either, set up notifications as you prefer, and see my new entries as they are posted.

 Follow with WordPress Reader